 This waterfall in Nahal Gamla drops 167 feet (51 m), forming the highest perennial waterfall in the country.

-Gamala (Into His Own) A brief, encyclopedia-type article with multiple links to related words and topics for further study.
+Gamala (Virtual Religion) A brief, encyclopedia-type article with multiple links to related words and topics for further study.

 Gamla (The Israeli Mosaic) Contains informative sections on the ancient city, archaeology, the Yehudiya Reserve, and getting there.
 Links throughout allow for in-depth study.

-Gamala: Jewish City on the Golan (Israel MFA) Discusses the archaeological remains of the ancient city and the light they shed on details of the life and death of its inhabitants.
-Copy of this page at Gamla: Jewish City on the Golan (Jewish Virtual Library).
+Gamla (Jewish Virtual Library) Discusses the archaeological remains of the ancient city and the light they shed on details of the life and death of its inhabitants.

 Gamla (Donald D. Binder) Stemming from a site dedicated to the study of the Second Temple Period Synagogues, this page spotlights the remains of the Gamla Synagogue.
 Many detailed photographs and sketches.